Davis1776/2020-02-Web-Design-Challenge/README.md

 ![Images/landingResize.png](Images/landingResize.png)

-### Before You Begin
+### Before Beginning

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `Web-Design-Challenge`.

 2. Clone the new repository to your computer.